e0ipso/e0ipso.github.io/_posts/2020-05-18-free-software-alternatives-collabora.md

   - Free Software alternatives
 image: /assets/images/2020/free.jpg
 ---
-This is the second video of the series on Free Software alternatives to popular services that business often use.
+This is the third video of the series on Free Software alternatives to popular services that business often use.

 <!-- more -->